 Never set this to (all) besides for temporary special circumstances.

-If no CatID information is detected, BaseHead will either use existing ixml data or folder data to populate this field for you.
+If no UCS information is detected, BaseHead will either use existing ixml data if it is available within the files metadata or folder structure to populate this field for you.

 When ON will auto-switch the M/S Decoder ON/OFF when the tag M/S is found in the [microphone] field.
 Simply add this tag to your M/S recordings to have it auto switch with this option.

 When ON you will not be asked to Kill the Onscreen Keyboard at launch.
 It will be automatically killed if found.

 When ON Detection of Split Files (.L .R .C… OR _1 _2 _3…) with Grouped Playback is Disabled.

 The waveform will no longer turn orange with split files grouped.